REPOSTED FROM MY PREVIOUS BLOG:

-By knocking on a wall, it gives you some idea of how well dampened it is for certain types of noise...or not.
+By knocking on a wall, you get some idea of how well dampened it might be for certain types of noise...or not.

-1) a second layer of sheetrock glued on top of the original drywall with Green Glue inbetween the two layers-- no demo required
+1) a second layer of sheetrock glued on top of the original drywall with Green Glue in between the two layers -- no demolition required.

 Notice how "dead" the Green Glue wall and the QuietRock sound, compared to the original drywall!